Curinos Joins the Canadian Lenders Association as an Approved Vendor

 Members can now access Curinos intelligence and solutions to support business growth

-NEW YORK, April 14, 2022 /CNW/ -- Curinos, a global data intelligence business serving financial institutions across lending, deposits and digital banking solutions, today announced it is now an approved vender with the Canadian Lenders Association (CLA).
+NEW YORK, April 14, 2022 /PRNewswire/ -- Curinos, a global data intelligence business serving financial institutions across lending, deposits and digital banking solutions, today announced it is now an approved vendor with the Canadian Lenders Association (CLA).

 "We are excited to join the CLA and become part of the community of innovators in Canadian financial services," said Kevin Travis, EVP at Curinos.
 "Building on our 20 years of Canadian experience under the Novantas brand, we look forward contributing our unique insights around deposits, distribution, marketing and digital experience to its members.
 The goals of the CLA align closely with our purpose, which is to help our clients, attract, retain and grow more profitable customer relationships."